tweag/nickel/doc/manual/syntax.md

 ```

 ### Record
-Records are key-value storage.
+Records are key-value storage, or in Nickel terms, field-value storage.
 They are delimited by `{` and `}`, and elements are separated by `,`.
-Key-value elements are noted as `key = value`.
+Field-value elements are noted as `field = value`.
-The keys can be either identifiers, or strings.
+The fields can be either identifiers, or strings.
 Values can be of any type.
 Elements inside a record are unordered.

 Examples: